-- Gathering sizes must not exceed the current limits as per the Public Health Order. - Do not visit garage or yard sales if you are feeling unwell. - Practise frequent hand hygiene and bring with you a supply of Health Canada approved (DIN or NPN) hand sanitizer.

-- People should visit sales individually wherever possible.
-Always maintain a physical distance of two metres between yourself and other non-household members. - Avoid handling items and objects for sale unless necessary. - Clean and disinfect purchased items where possible.
+- Do not visit garage or yard sales if you are feeling unwell. - When picking up items purchased electronically, maintain distance, practise hand hygiene, and do not pick up or offer items if you or anyone in your household is sick or has COVID-19 symptoms. - Bring Health Canada approved (DIN or NPN) hand sanitizer and practise frequent hand hygiene. - People should visit sales individually, whenever possible.
+Always maintain a physical distance of two metres between yourself and other non-household members. - Avoid handling items and objects for sale, unless necessary. - Clean and disinfect purchased items.
 Launder clothing and fabric items.